 What Is a Single Source of Truth?

-A single source of truth is a knowledge management principle.
-This concept states that you should document and store all of your information and processes in one place — like an internal wiki — so employees can easily find them.
+A single source of truth — also known as SSOT — is a knowledge management principle that states that you should document and store all of your information and processes in one place.
 In turn, your team can leverage this info to perform more efficiently and effectively.
+Examples of single source of truth are internal wikis and knowledge bases.

 Why Your Company Needs a Single Source of Truth